sgallagher/openlmi-storage/doc/admin/usage-partitioning.rst

 Both MS-DOS and GPT partitions are associated to the parent device using :ref:`LMI_PartitionBasedOn <LMI-PartitionBasedOn>`.
 This BasedOn association contains also start and end sectors of the partitions.
+Note that logical partitions are associated with the extended partition where they are located, see the diagram below.

 .. _diagram: